 At that time, painted or ‘stained’ cloths were a popular substitute for tapestries.
 Ours show two important events from Tenby’s history and were devised by Anthony Barton of York and Dr Charles Kightly, and painted by Anthony Barton in 2012.

-The second painted cloth in the hall of the Tenby Tudor Merchant's House depicts the escape of Jasper Tudor and his nephew Henry from Tenby in 1471.
+The first, "A Carrack at Sea", depicts the escape of Jasper Tudor and his nephew Henry from Tenby in 1471.

-The painting is of a carrack modelled on a Tenby ship wrecked off Cornwall in 1480.
+The painting is of a carrack, a Tudor sailing ship, modelled on a Tenby ship wrecked off Cornwall in 1480.
 Jasper and Henry had to escape to Brittany when things went against them in the Wars of the Roses.
 Henry went on to become King Henry Vll.